lab1092/blender-manual_ja/manual/rigging/armatures.rst

 As you can see, an armature is like any other object type in Blender:

 - It has a center, a position, a rotation and a scale factor.
-- It has an ObData datablock, that can be edited in :guilabel:`Edit mode`.
+- It has an ObData datablock, that can be edited in *Edit mode*.
 - It can be linked to other scenes, and the same armature data can be reused on multiple objects.
-- All animation you do in :guilabel:`Object mode` is only working on the whole object, not the armature's bones (use the :guilabel:`Pose mode` to do this).
+- All animation you do in *Object mode* is only working on the whole object, not the armature's bones (use the *Pose mode* to do this).

 As armatures are designed to be posed, either for a static or animated scene, they have a specific state, called "rest position".
-This is the armature's default "shape", the default position/rotation/scale of its bones, as set in :guilabel:`Edit mode`.
+This is the armature's default "shape", the default position/rotation/scale of its bones, as set in *Edit mode*.

-In :guilabel:`Edit mode`, you will always see your armature in rest position, whereas in :guilabel:`Object` and :guilabel:`Pose mode`, you usually get the current "pose" of the armature (unless you enable the :guilabel:`Rest Position` button of the :guilabel:`Armature` panel).
+In *Edit mode*, you will always see your armature in rest position, whereas in *Object* and *Pose mode*, you usually get the current "pose" of the armature (unless you enable the *Rest Position* button of the *Armature* panel).

 Armature chapter overview